opeyemi24/dare.io-pbl/Project 3.md

  Ran the the command cat .env to check if the connection string was added into the env file

- Updated the the index.js file to reflect the use of .env so that node can connect to the database.
+ Updated the index.js file to reflect the use of .env so that node can connect to the database.
 I did that by deleting

  the existing content in the file and replacing with the the code below.
-To do that i took the following steps:
+To delete the existing content i took the following steps:

  1. Open the file with vim index.js
  2. Press esc